cleanzr/dblink/docs/guide.md

 ## 4. Run dblink
 Everything should now be in place to run dblink.
-As a test, you can try running the example provided in the source code for the RLdata500 data set.
+As a test, you can try running the example provided with the source code for the RLdata500 data set.
 From within the `examples` directory, run the following command:
 ```bash
 $SPARK_HOME/bin/spark-submit \